manazirahsan1/cs5665_project/README.md

 # CS 5665_project
-# OpenVaccine - Covid-19 mRNA Vaccine Degredation Prediction
+# OpenVaccine - Covid-19 mRNA Vaccine Degradation Prediction
 This is a Kaggle project and the competition name is "OpenVaccine: Covid-19 mRNA Vaccine Degradation Prediction".

 ## In order to execute the project, follow the below mentioned steps: